yeahyeahassan/Classic-Snake-Game-Gui-MATLAB/README.md

 - Collision Detection: Game ends if the snake collides with itself.
 - Speed: Increases as the score hits milestones.

-## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Contributing
-We welcome contributions!
+I welcome contributions!
 Feel free to submit issues, pull requests, or suggestions.
-Your feedback helps us improve!
+Your feedback helps me to improve!